nkhatri7/nkhatri7/README.md

-# Hi 👋, I'm Neil, a frontend developer
+# Hi 👋, I'm Neil, a software engineer

 I'm a final year commerce student at UNSW that's extremely passionate about programming, UI/UX design, and creating good digital experiences for users.